History of paleontology in the United States: 20th century

 In 1978 paleontologist Bill Clemens alerted fellow paleontologists Jack Horner and Bob Makela to the presence of unidentified dinosaur fossils in Bynum, Montana.
-Horner visited the town and recognized the remains as belonging to a duck-billed dinosaur.
-While in town the owner of a local rock shop, Marion Brandvold, showed him some tiny bones.
-Horner identified them as baby duck-bill bones.
-Horner also knew that this was an important find and convinced Brandvold to donate her fossils to a museum.
+Once in town, Horner and Makela visited a local rock shop where the owner, Marion Brandvold (1912–2014, née Nehring), showed them some tiny bones that Horner recognized as remains belonging to a baby duck-billed dinosaur.
+Horner knew that this was an important find and convinced Brandvold to donate her fossils to a museum.
 She obliged and gave them to Princeton University.
 Horner's team prospected in the area where Brandvold found the baby hadrosaur fossils.
 Their effort paid off with the discovery of the first scientifically documented dinosaur eggs of the Western Hemisphere and a new kind of duck-bill, Maiasaura peeblesorum.

 The next year, 1979, two hikers found a series of gigantic articulated vertebrae fossils near San Ysidro.
 They reported the remains to David Gilette of the New Mexico Museum of Natural History.
 Gillette led an expedition into the region and used cutting edge technology to locate the remains while they were still entombed in sandstone.
 The team excavated a massive quarry and gradually recovered a significant portion of the rear half of a diplodocid sauropod dinosaur.
 In 1991 this dinosaur was formally described as the new genus Seismosaurus and estimated to be the longest dinosaur known to science at 52 m long.

 In 1992, a Tyrannosaurus fossil later named Sue was excavated by non-Indigenous fossil hunters on land held in trust for a member of the Cheyenne River Sioux Tribe.
 The case became one of the most well-known legal disputes over fossil ownership in the United States, as the federal government seized the fossil shortly after its discovery.
 Under federal treaty law, Native Americans are not permitted to sell land held in trust without government approval.
 A series of court rulings ultimately determined that the fossil had been removed illegally.
 In 1997, Sue was auctioned by Sotheby’s and sold for $8.3 million to the Field Museum of Natural History in Chicago, with funding from several corporate sponsors.
 The high-profile sale helped fuel a surge in demand for rare fossils among private collectors, which has been linked to increased incidents of fossil poaching from reservations and public lands.